MajorWalrus/pin/README.md

 bar = <super cool code> // (>
 ```

-Then, when you later remember that there was that really neat thing on that one line you can run pin scan:
+Then, when you later remember there was that really neat thing on that one line you can run `pin scan`:

 ``` shell
 ~ pin scan <file>.hs